 - 1916 sees the revolutionary fervour of the Cultural Revival move from art to action and from the stage onto the streets.
 Members of the Abbey Acting Company and staff are all closely linked with the 1916 Rising.
 Sean Connolly, who was scheduled to appear on stage that day was the first Rebel fatality in the Rising.
 Visit our Google Cultural Institute 1916 Exhibition which looks at the influence of the Irish Literary Revival in the lead up to the events of Easter week 1916.

 - In 1926, during the first run of Sean O’Casey’s The Plough and the Stars a riot broke out.
 Some of the audience objected to his representation of the 1916 Rising.
 Yeats took to the stage: “You have disgraced yourselves again.
 Is this to be an ever recurring celebration of the arrival of Irish genius?”

 - In 1927, the Peacock Theatre opened as an experimental annex to the Abbey Theatre and a home to other amateur companies.
 The Peacock Theatre also served as the home for the Abbey School of Acting and for the Abbey School of Ballet founded by Ninette de Valois in 1928.

 - Tragically in 1951, the original buildings of the Abbey Theatre were damaged by fire during the run of The Plough and the Stars.
 Ironically, the play closes to the strains of Keep the Home Fires Burning.

-- The Abbey re-located to the Queen’s Theatre.
-Fifteen years to the day later, on 18 July 1966, the Abbey moved back to its current home, designed by Michael Scott, on the same site.
+- The Abbey re-located to the Queen’s Theatre on Pearse Street.
+15 years to the day later, on 18 July 1966, the Abbey moved back to its current home, designed by Michael Scott & Associates.